RSCPlus/rscplus/README.md

 ## Contributing

 - Fork the project
-- Create a branch in your fork
 - Work on it
-- Make sure the branch is up-to-date with master
 - Pull request the branch

 *I will not accept any game automation features (macroing, etc.)*